WEIGHT LOSS

 What makes our challenge different?

-Each month of the 2025 Total Health Challenge focuses on a different part of your wellbeing, and May is all about taking everything one step further outside.
-This challenge comes full with guidance, tips, and even new adventure ideas to help you plan your activities in the sun.
+Each month of the 2025 Total Health Challenge focuses on a different part of your wellbeing, and July is all about helping you make one of the most vital attributes of life - hydration - a habit.
+This challenge comes with guidance, tips, and ways to progress over time.

 What's in it for you?